VocaDev/VocaDev/README.md

 - 💻 I’m interested in **Programming, Computer Games, and IT**
 - 🎓 Currently pursuing a **Bachelor’s in Computer Science and Engineering** at **Universiteti "Isa Boletini" Mitrovicë (UIBM)**
-- 🌱 Learning and building projects with **HTML, CSS, JavaScript, and React**
+- 🌱 Learning and building projects with **HTML, CSS, JavaScript, React, Python, C# and PostgreSQL**
 - 📫 Reach me at: **gentianvoca@gmail.com**
 - ⚡ Fun fact: I’m pretty talkative, easy-going, and always curious to learn new things!